-Moldovan authorities have applied for and benefited from the support of international organizations and structures such as joint Project of the Council of Europe and European Commission against corruption, money laundering and financing of terrorism in Moldova - MOLICO.
+Moldovan authorities benefited from the support of international organizations and structures such as the European Union, Council of Europe and European Commission, by the instrumentality of joint projects, such as MOLICO or CLEP.
 However, the efforts of Moldovan authorities of implementing international standards are not yet effective on the territory of self-declared 'Republic of Transnistria' (left bank of Nistru River).